PsichiX/Oxygengine/book/src/introduction.md

 ## Where we are now

-At this point Oxygengine has near its stable version from the code architecture point of view, but **does not have yet** a game editor ready to use, although editor is still work in progress and it might be released in 2022, not yet decided on particular month.
+At this point Oxygengine is near its stable version from the code architecture point of view, but **does not have** a game editor ready to use yet, although editor is still work in progress and it might be released in 2022, not yet decided on any particular month.

 ## Where could i use Oxygengine